nhs-bnssg-analytics/covid-simr/README.md

 The primary function of the package is `covid_simr()`, which requires the following arguments:

-- 'cases' must be a data.frame containing daily hospitalisation numbers (column 2 'hospitalisations') over the considered date range (column 1 'dates')
+- `cases` must be a data.frame containing daily hospitalisation numbers (column 2 `hospitalisations`) over the considered date range (column 1 `dates`)

-- 'los_median' is the median length of stay (LOS) for hospitalised cases (in days)
+- `los_median` is the median length of stay (LOS) for hospitalised cases (in days)

-- 'los_95' is the 95th quantile of LOS, i.e. the LOS (in days) such that only 1 in 20 of patients experience a greater duration
+- `los_95` is the 95th quantile of LOS, i.e. the LOS (in days) such that only 1 in 20 of patients experience a greater duration

-- 'cap' is the number of beds (acute or ICU) for which occupancy cannot be exceeded -'pfat' is the probabilty that a patient who cannot be admitted dies (a number in the range 0 to 1, e.g. 0.5 corresponds to a 50% chance, 0.75 to a 75% chance, 1 to all patients who cannot be admitted dying)
+- `cap` is the number of beds (acute or ICU) for which occupancy cannot be exceeded -`pfat` is the probabilty that a patient who cannot be admitted dies (a number in the range 0 to 1, e.g. 0.5 corresponds to a 50% chance, 0.75 to a 75% chance, 1 to all patients who cannot be admitted dying)

-- 'tol' is an optional tolerance parameter (default 25) which can be flexed to represent a level of uncertainty around the case projection (range 0 to 100)
+- `tol` is an optional tolerance parameter (default 25) which can be flexed to represent a level of uncertainty around the case projection (range 0 to 100)

-- 'nreps' is the number of simulation replications (more reps, greater accuracy, but takes longer)
+- `nreps` is the number of simulation replications (more reps, greater accuracy, but takes longer)

 # OUTPUTS